hendrik-the-ee/irrigationSys/README.md

 # irrigationSys
-general design, code and firmware for an expandable IOT irrigation system
+general design, code and firmware for an expandable IoT irrigation system

 ## Deploy Steps
 1. ssh into pi